 I am a demographer with a passion for adventurous expeditions and population research.
 My research in demography is principally motivated by two underlying aims: to understand the interplay between population dynamics and socioeconomic development in the global south and to chart the course of long term population change in these settings.

-I am an ESRC funded PhD student (2015-19) working with Dr Sarah Walters in the Department for Non-Communicable Disease Epidemiology, London School of Hygiene and Tropical Medicine.
+I am an ESRC funded PhD student working with Dr Sarah Walters at the London School of Hygiene and Tropical Medicine.
 For 2015-16, I held visiting scholar positions at the Max Planck Institute for Demographic Research and Sapienza University of Rome as part of the European Doctoral School of Demography programme.